jessiepelosi/GOGetter/README.md

 ```
 python merge_tables.py $(ls *freqcounts-locus.tsv)
 ```
-The output from `merge_tables.py` is an aggregated table based on an outer join of the input tables (`GOSlim_aggregated.tsv`), a heatmap of the frequency of each GOSlim category (`GOSlim_heatmap.png`), and heatmap based on log normalization (`GOSlim_heatmap_lognorm.png`). <b>Note</b>: The heatmaps are most helpful for visualizing the frequency count tables, the aggregated table may be most useful for the raw counts data.
+The output from `merge_and_viz.py` is an aggregated table based on an outer join of the input tables (`GOSlim_aggregated.tsv`), a heatmap of the frequency of each GOSlim category (`GOSlim_heatmap.png`), and heatmap based on log normalization (`GOSlim_heatmap_lognorm.png`). <b>Note</b>: The heatmaps are most helpful for visualizing the frequency count tables, the aggregated table may be most useful for the raw counts data.

 <b>Full Set of Commands Help </b>

-To view the full set of options from `GOgetter2.0.sh`, run:
+To view the full set of options from `GOgetter.sh`, run:

 ```
 bash Gogetter2.0.sh -h